sadamakis/Python_Supervised_Unsupervised_Solutions/README.md

 ## License

-Your use of the Supervised_Unsupervised_Solutions repository is governed by the terms and conditions outlined in the [LICENSE](LICENSE) file of this repository.
+Your use of the Supervised_Unsupervised_Solutions repository is governed by the terms and conditions outlined in the [LICENSE.md](LICENSE.md) file of this repository.
 By proceeding, you acknowledge and agree to these terms.

 **Keywords:** machine learning, supervised learning, unsupervised learning, classification, clustering, dimensionality reduction, Python, scikit-learn, lightGBM, TensorFlow, Keras, Optuna, H2O.